Ĉu vi parolas Esperanton?

 Zamenhof intended for Esperanto to be easy to learn.
 People can reportedly learn it up to 5 times faster than other languages!

-That’s because there are just 16 grammar rules, easy spelling, only one way to write each sound, and conjugation that is based on mathematical logic (unlike English which is terrible on all those fronts!).
+That’s because there are just 16 grammar rules, easy spelling, only one way to write each sound, and conjugation based on mathematical logic (compare this to something like English).
 Below are some examples.

 Regular spelling